 They are always important, but even more so when you start with a new real estate marketing channel and still have a long way of testing ahead of you.

 Without them, you will fly blind and probably spend more money than you want to.

 The 7 Most Important Real Estate Marketing KPIs to Track

-There are many types of different KPIs in the world of business and the only type relevant for real estate marketing will be the quantitative indicators.
+There are many different KPIs in the world of business; the only type relevant for real estate marketing will be quantitative indicators.

 These are indicators that can be represented with a number.

 There are many others out there, and for the sake of a complete article, I will mention them shortly below.

 These are the other types of key performance indicators there are besides the quantitative ones (discussed in this article):